nsrr/wsc-documentation/pages/README.md

 ### Multiple Sleep Latency Test (MSLT)

+Multiple Sleep Latency Tests (MSLT) were conducted from 1989 to 2011.
+Research MSLTs were administered from 1989- 2003.
+Clinical MSLTs were administered from 2001-2011.
+Sleep protocols and number of Naps differs by type of MSLT.
+Invitation criteria and scoring rules evolved over time.

 ## Data de-identification

 All personally identifiable information (PII) has been removed from the data files by the NSRR team.